Pest Control Services You Can Trust

 Lack of mud tubes doesn’t necessarily mean that there aren’t any termites, though, which is why our in-depth termite inspection digs deeper for further evidence.
 Certain types of termites don’t leave any mud tubes at all, so we’ll need to conduct a thorough property inspection to make sure there are no other signs that termites are present.

-Termite waste is called frass; the insects’ droppings are small, oval-shaped pellets that tend to appear on areas the bugs frequent.
-You may notice strange granules appearing around high-traffic areas such as windowsills, door frames and baseboards.
+Termite waste is called frass; the insects’ droppings are small, oval-shaped pellets that tend to appear in areas the bugs frequent.
+You may notice strange granules appearing around high-traffic areas such as windowsills, door frames, and baseboards.

 The more termites that are present, the more frass you’ll find.
 If you are noticing these strange droppings appearing around the exterior of your residential or commercial property, then it’s a good idea to promptly schedule a termite inspection from the experts at Ledford’s.